robinrendle/aeve/content/draft.md

 Hopelessly trying to remain conscious, Aeve took a stock check of her supplies; a cellphone and a useless, scrunched-up jacket sat on the passenger seat next to her and a map was folded neatly on the floor.
 Alongside the map lay a thick pool of containers, pens, pencils, water bottles and various tools which swirled as the Jeep rocked from one side to the other.

 She noticed now that her phone was lightly chirping and had blossomed into a rectangle of light: *ten unread messages*.
-Aeve felt an overwhelming urge to read them, but she let the feeling pass as best she could; this small dose of pride and self control was enough to keep her hands steady at the wheel.
+Aeve felt an overwhelming urge to read them, but she let the feeling pass as best she could.
+This small dose of pride and self control was enough to keep her hands steady at the wheel.

 *Eleven unread messages.*

 Shaking her head, Aeve anxiously scrolled through each of them and found that five were from Hendrik whilst the rest had been alerts about the storm.
 Aeve threw her phone back onto the passenger seat with a *thump*, as she was furious at giving in to the temptation so easily. *Focus!* She willed herself to imagine what was at the end of the track.

 Of the million potential electrical failures, which of them might delay her work tonight?
 Perhaps it would be a blip in communication or maybe these grotesque clouds that were hiding above would ruin everything.
-It was here that Aeve discovered she had run another mile in a familiar psychological circuit that always left her feeling exhausted; first it began with the standard doubts of professional failure which then, of course, led to an enfeebling spasm of loneliness.
+Nonetheless it was here that Aeve discovered she had run another mile in a familiar psychological circuit that always left her feeling exhausted; first it began with the short wave frights of professional disaster which then, of course, led to doubt, loneliness, despair.
 Her thoughts trotted through all the messages that she hadn’t received, and that one, particular name that hadn’t popped up as a notification.

 Moments later something brushed her cheek. *Rain?* Traces of water were darting along the windscreen, and she noticed two solitary droplets, each scuttling towards the outer rim of glass as if they were locked in mortal combat.